Quick Summary

 Gol Gumbaz, situated in Bijapur, is widely known for its symmetrical architecture and commendable echo system.
 The echo system is designed so that even the faintest sound can be heard at about 37 meters.
 The huge edifice is a structure with dark grey basalt.
 It is one of the amazing structures of the Deccan Indo-Islamic architectural style.
 It is also known as the Black Taj Mahal.

-An interesting fact about that Gol Gumbaz and the Taj Mahal began their establishment at the same time.
+An interesting fact about the Gol Gumbaz and the Taj Mahal began their establishment at the same time.
 Gol Gumbaz was established as a mausoleum of Mohammed Adil Shah, whereas Mughal Emperor Shah Jahan established the Taj Mahal.
 Gol Gumba took at least 29 years to get completed, whereas the Taj Mahal took 22 years to finish.
 However, Gol Gumbaz is double the size of the Taj Mahal.

 The Taj Mahal, on the other hand, is also a remarkable tower in the whole range of Indo-Islamic architectural styles.
 It has a beautiful combination of solids, concave and convex, light shadow, and voids.
 The Taj Mahal is one of the best illustrations of the raised tomb variety.
 The white – ivory – marble work and use of precious and semi-precious stones shine through in the monument.